softprops/serverless-rust/README.md

 +   dockerless: true
 ```

-This will build and link your lambda as a static binary that can be deployed in to the lambda execution environment as a static binary using [MUSL](https://doc.rust-lang.org/edition-guide/rust-2018/platform-and-target-support/musl-support-for-fully-static-binaries.html).
+This will build and link your lambda as a static binary that can be deployed in to the lambda execution environment using [MUSL](https://doc.rust-lang.org/edition-guide/rust-2018/platform-and-target-support/musl-support-for-fully-static-binaries.html).

 In order to use this mode its expected that you install the `x86_64-unknown-linux-musl` target on all platforms locally with